Updated December 2023

 EXPLORE THE EARLY CHILDHOOD EDUCATION PROGRAM AT HERZING

-Herzing College Montreal offers a certificate program in early childhood education that runs for just 14 months, including an 8-week internship.
+Herzing College offers a certificate program in early childhood education that runs for just 14 months, including an eight-week internship.
 Training can be extended up to 24 months.

 This program is designed for students who want to go straight to work (it is not a university pathway program).